uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/index.md

 ---
-title: NCTS Phase 5 Technical Interface Specification
+title: NCTS Phase 6 Technical Interface Specification
 weight: 1
 description: Software developers, designers, product owners or business analysts.
-Learn about the processes involved in the exchange of messages between traders and phase 5 of the NCTS at departure and arrival of transit movements, and about the definitions, formats and validations of those messages.
+Learn about the processes involved in the exchange of messages between traders and phase 6 of the NCTS at departure and arrival of transit movements, and about the definitions, formats and validations of those messages.
 ---

-# NCTS Phase 5 Technical Interface Specification
+# NCTS Phase 6 Technical Interface Specification

-Version 19.3 issued on 02 January 2025
+Version 19.3 issued on 02 January 2025 **TODO change date and version**

-Based on NCTS5 document version 5.15.2-v2.00 and issue date 1 December 2023
+Based on NCTS6 document version 6.4.1-v1.00 and issue date 27 June 2025

 ------